Ben Wyatt (Parks and Recreation): Season five

 Jonathan Banks and Glenne Headly guest starred as Ben's parents in the fifth season.
 He successfully runs a congressional campaign during the first five episodes of the season.
 When Ben returns to Pawnee, he proposes to Leslie, and they move into a house together.
 Later, Ben turns down multiple job offers in Pawnee to join Tom Haverford's company, Rent-a-Swag; concurrently, he ends up working for Sweetums, at a division dedicated to improving their public image by funding charities.
 He also takes on Andy as an assistant.
 Ben and Leslie throw a large event designed to help with fundraising for the Pawnee Commons instead of creating a wedding registry.
 During the event, Leslie tells Ben how much she hates the feeling of not being married to him.
 Ben responds by saying that they should just get married that night.
-After two hours of frantically finishing last minute details, a ceremony ruined by a drunk Councilman Jamm, and bailing Ron out of jail, they hold the wedding in the Parks Department.
-In the episode titled "Partridge" Ben is invited to return to Partridge, his hometown where he was elected and failed as mayor at the age of 18, for a ceremony to give him the key to the city.
-Ben falls ill with kidney stones, and when Leslie goes to receive the key in his name, it is revealed to be one big joke to mock Ben for his failure as a mayor.
+After two hours of frantically finishing last-minute details, a ceremony ruined by a drunk Councilman Jamm, and bailing Ron out of jail, they hold the wedding in the Parks Department.
+In the episode titled "Partridge", Ben is invited to return to Partridge, his hometown, where he was elected and failed as mayor at the age of 18, for a ceremony to give him the key to the city.
+Ben falls ill with kidney stones and, when Leslie goes to receive the key in his name, it is revealed to be one big joke to mock Ben for his failure as a mayor.

 Season six

 After Leslie attacks Sweetums in a press statement, Ben is fired from his job with the company.
-He then takes on the accountant job he has accepted and declined three times prior.
-Shortly later though Chris offers him the Job of City Manager of Pawnee because Chris is leaving town and Ben accepts it, becoming the new City Manager of Pawnee and Leslie's boss as she returns to her job in the Parks and Recreation Department.
-At the end of the episode entitled "Flu Season 2" Ben has a fight with his father who sold their family lake house where Ben had many wonderful childhood memories.
-He realizes he wants to start a family with Leslie, when he returns home to tell Leslie, he discovers that she is pregnant with their first child.
-When visiting Dr. Saperstein, they realize she is having triplets.
+He then takes on the accountant job that he had accepted and declined three times prior.
+Shortly later, though, Chris offers him the Job of City Manager of Pawnee because Chris is leaving town; Ben accepts it, becoming the new City Manager of Pawnee and Leslie's boss as she returns to her job in the Parks and Recreation Department.
+At the end of the episode entitled "Flu Season 2", Ben has a fight with his father, who had sold their family lake house where Ben had many wonderful childhood memories.
+Ben realizes that he wants to start a family with Leslie, and, when he returns home to tell Leslie, he discovers that she is pregnant with their first child.
+When visiting Dr. Saperstein, they realize that she is having triplets.